A ‘combative encounter’ with Picasso and groveling art-speak.

 Whether Picasso merely rode the first waves of fashion art, or whether he drove them like the moon and the wind, is, like most things Pablovian, up for debate.
 But we never find out the depth of the skill and talent that lay within, because the ever-changing needs of fashion demoted talent and skill to a minor part of the frame.
 What remained was novelty and the saleable fashions of the hour.

 You’ll be aware by now that, for the sake of brevity, I’m piling high the metaphors and flinging them cheap.
 But I sincerely believe that art of the highest obliterates barriers, and can transport the willing spirit of even the lowliest spectator to the essence of the spectacle.
-It goes without saying that such a feat is not achievable by merely throwing paint at a canvas and parcelling it up in the pretentious, sub-prime gobshite that adorns the walls of every Turner Prize.
+It goes without saying that such a feat is not achievable by merely throwing paint at a canvas and parceling it up in the pretentious, sub-prime gobshite that adorns the walls of every Turner Prize.

 On the contrary, great work is given a better life by the willingness of the artist to surrender his skills to the subject, and the soul of a skilled work grows in direct relation to the artist’s subordination of his talents to the spirit of something greater than ego or mere design.
 Regardless of whether the subject is inside or outside the artist’s head, or born of reality or untamed imagination, it is a basic requirement that (s)he at least surrender to the creative process.
 And if, within that act of surrender, you are caught by a flame that transports you above your baser interests, then magic can happen and the page or canvas can take on varying shades and degrees of fullness.

 However, with Picasso’s work I always feel the opposite has happened and that his subjects are merely pawns, which are sacrificed for the greater good of King Pablo.
-Yes, Picasso seems incapable of giving himself to the subject and I couldn’t find one picture in the National Gallery’s exhibition that bore witness to more than the man’s ego.
+Yes, Picasso seems incapable of giving himself to the subject and I couldn’t find one picture in the National Gallery’s bygone Picasso exhibition that bore witness to more than the man’s ego.

 The Barge Boy in Jules Bastien-Lepage’s ‘Pas Meche’ is also given a value beyond mere marketplace coinage, as he stares us out down the years.